AB Initio / GCSE

 Knowledge

-• Personal & Family Life: Topics to be covered are greetings & introductions, physical descriptions, personality traits, feelings/emotions, family members, clothing, and colors;
+- Personal & Family Life: greetings & introductions, physical descriptions, personality traits, feelings/emotions, family members, clothing, and colors.

-• School Life: Topics to be covered include numbers, time, days of the week, months of the year, school & classes, school supplies, and extracurricular activities;
+- School Life: numbers, time, days of the week, months of the year, school & classes, school supplies, and extracurricular activities.

-• Social Life: Topics to be covered include personal interests, sports, weekend activities, weather and seasons.
+- Social Life: personal interests, sports, weekend activities, weather and seasons.

-• Community Life: Topics to be covered include city places and activities, shopping, restaurants and food.
+- Community Life: city places and activities, shopping, restaurants and food.

 Assessment Overview